Update Dec 20th: Congratulations to all the winning teams for Mic-Hackathon 2024! All submissions can be found here. We will be back soon!

 Registration page

 The hackathon is open to everyone, regardless of background or experience.
 Our North Star goal is to build the bridge between microscopy and machine learning communities.
-For microscopists, we welcome participation from all field - electron, scanning probe, chemical imaging, and all stages of the microscope workflow from sample selection to microscope optimization, data analytics, in-line analysis, automated experimentation, and interpretation.
-From machine learning community, we welcome experts in image analysis, optimization, and active learning.
-Let’s build the window between machine learning and nanoscale world together!
+For microscopists, we welcome participation from all fields—electron, scanning probe, chemical imaging, and all stages of the microscope workflow from sample selection to microscope optimization, data analytics, in-line analysis, automated experimentation, and interpretation.
+From the machine learning community, we welcome experts in image analysis, optimization, and active learning.
+Let’s build the window between machine learning and the nanoscale world together!

 Logistics